roubertedgar/workshoptw/README.md

 # Step-4 Unit tests =D

-Ok, now we have an application that creates, store and fetch places from database.
-But, we don't have any warranty and
+Ok, now we have an application that creates, store and fetch places from database with well defined layers by the MVV

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0OTMzNzUxMywyODA3ODg4MzldfQ==
+eyJoaXN0b3J5IjpbODIxOTg2NDM3LDI4MDc4ODgzOV19
 -->